 Vehicles with the GM VATS (Pass Key) systems have a resistor embedded in the ignition key.
 If the VATS decoder module does not measure the proper resistance when the vehicle is started, the starter and fuel pump may be disabled for up to ten minutes.
-The system includes a "VATS pack" of resistors.
-One will match the resistor in the key.
+An optional "VATS pack" of resistors is available (p/n 652T).
+One of the resistors in the pack will match the resistor in the key.

 The VATS wires will be two very light-gauge wires coming out of the steering column.
-The colors of the wires vary, but they are often contained in orange tubing.
+The colors of the wires vary, but they are often contained in orange tubing - either both will be white wires, or one wire will be purple/white and the other white/black.
 Determine the value of the resistor in the key.
 Then follow the diagram below to bypass VATS during remote start operation.
-If the BLUE status output has been programmed for factory security re-arm, use the BLUE/BLACK Ignition 2 output to control the relay.
+If the BLUE status output from the relay satellite has been programmed for factory security re-arm, then use the (H3/5) BLUE/WHITE 2nd status output from the control module to control the relay.